 The population is so low that they have a choice of the most inaccessible, to humans, forested swamp areas to forage in, roost in and nest.
 People have been hunting Ivory-bills for hundreds of years and it is likely that the aversion to humans is now innate.
 An Ivory-bill likely needs only an hour or two per day to meet its caloric needs, this can likely be accomplished within a few quality square miles of its range.

-that are left aht aht are left re are some secluded areasw y occupy the most secluded area of forests and swamps ehave a We have found that small forests, forests with trees less than 50 years old, forests with suboptimal standing dead wood, areas with weekly or greater human visitation and areas lacking seclusion will not have birds.
-Subpar habitat in larger parks will in genral la Wimarginal areas of habitats . to have e
+They prefer larger, roadless habitat blocks with numerous braided stream beds and bayous.
+They also will select areas that have relatively more, recently dead, standing wood.
+We have found that small area forests, and those with trees less than 50 years old, forests with suboptimal standing dead wood, areas with weekly or greater human visitation and areas lacking seclusion will have an extremely low density to no birds.
+Subpar habitat in larger parks will in generally not be occupied with much frequency.

 Ivory-billed Woodpecker Matching Grants Available

 Availability of funds depends on the amount of donations we receive so general readers should consider making a tax deductible contribution to our various causes.
 Private researchers should also consider partnering with NBP because of synergisms created by involving a non-profit corporation.

 Our ability to provide field assistance to researchers depends on various factors.

 NBP has performed over 25 Ivory-billed related field studies under varying methodologies and with various partners.
 We have extensive experience with all aspects of Ivory-billed research.

 Make a preliminary inquiry for a grant or field assistance right here.
 You may receive an application form in response.